kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

   - Supported number of objects per namespace (for namespace-scoped objects) -->

-Class resources do extend existing API types but not introduce new types of objects.
+QoS-class resources do extend existing API types but not introduce new types of objects.
 However, future work (KEPs) enabling resource discovery and permission control might change this.